TimeSplitters

 TimeSplitters is a series of first-person shooter video games developed by Free Radical Design.
 The games are often considered spiritual successors to the Nintendo 64 titles GoldenEye 007 (1997) and Perfect Dark (2000), due to overlapping elements in gameplay, design, and development team.
 Each game features a time travelling element in which players battle across a diverse number of locations and periods in history.

 The series' three games were released between 2000 and 2005, with the first as an exclusive launch title for the PlayStation 2.
 Development on a fourth game was being undertaken by a reformed version of Free Radical, owned by Deep Silver, a subsidiary of Embracer Group, but the game was cancelled when Free Radical was closed down in 2023.

 The trilogy was re-released for PlayStation 4 and PlayStation 5 as PS2 classics in 2024, with trophy support, a rewind feature and improved loading times.

 Games

+Aggregate review scores As of March 4, 2013.